slamora/brackets-wiki/Troubleshooting.md

 Your preferences may have become corrupt.
 Follow these instructions to delete your preferences and cache folder: https://github.com/adobe/brackets/wiki/Cache-Folder#resetting-cache--preferences.

 ### Disable All Extensions
 Use `Debug > Reload Without Extensions` to quickly check whether the problem is being caused by an extension.
-To re-enable your extensions, just quit and relaunch Brackets, or choose Debug > Reload _With_ Extensions.
+To re-enable your extensions, just quit and relaunch Brackets, or choose `Debug > Reload With Extensions`.

 If this fixes the problem, you can identify the problematic extension by re-enabling extensions one-by-one: